sleeping-barber/go-libp2p/examples/http-proxy/README.md

                   +----------------+                +-----------------+                                            XXXXX
 ```

-In order to proxy an HTTP request, we create a local peer which listens on `localhost:9900`.
-HTTP requests performed to that address are tunneled via a libp2p stream to a remote peer, which then performs the HTTP requests and sends the response back to the local peer, which relays it to the user.
+To proxy an HTTP request, we create a local peer which listens on `localhost:9900`.
+HTTP requests performed to that address are tunnelled via a libp2p stream to a remote peer, which then performs the HTTP requests and sends the response back to the local peer, which relays it to the user.

-Note that this is a very simple approach to a proxy, and does not perform any header management, nor supports HTTPS.
+Note that this is a simple approach to a proxy and does not perform header management or support HTTPS.
 The `proxy.go` code is thoroughly commented, detailing what is happening in every step.

 ## Build